Keeping Elasticsearch data secure from attacks and exposure

 Titaniam Plugin for Elasticsearch

 Titaniam offers high performance real-time encryption-in-use for enterprise search platforms such as Elasticsearch.
-Titaniam’s protection stays in place even as data is actively indexed and searched by the platform.
+Titaniam’s Elasticsearch data encryption stays in place even as data is actively indexed and searched by the platform.

 Titaniam releases data in multiple privacy preserving formats